Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 After 15 years of studying martial arts in a Way that very few will ever experience, I finally began to sense I had a vague understanding of Malevolence, and how to face down the Darkness.

-As much as we hate to admit it, their are vicious monsters at the gates, licking their lips and salivating as they wait for the walls of Society to finish crumbling.
+As much as we hate to admit it, their are vicious monsters at the gates, licking their lips, salivating, and prodding for weaknesses in the Order as they wait for the walls of Society to finish crumbling.
 While we sleep, they are awake, coordinating, and planning.

 The War is already raging in the Metaphysical Realm, and starting to spill over onto the Earth.
 Are you and your family prepared?
 We are going to have to fight this battle together.

 ### Using Creative Energy to Heal and Destroy

 The deeper I got into advanced Martial Arts training, the more I came to understand how relatively worthless any form expressed through physical strength is.
+Because [[SpaceTime]] is an illusion.

 The Art and Science I was really learning was how to cultivate in my physical Embodiment the Creative Energy of the Universe, and channel it to Protect and Destroy when required.
-There is no comparison in attempting to strike someone with your body, versus striking them with the energy of the Earth and Universe Beyond.
+There is no comparison in attempting to strike someone with your body, versus utilizing the Creative Energy of the Earth and Universe Beyond to strike someone *through* your [[Embodiment]].

-It was along this Path that another archetypical teacher entered my life with a series of excruciatingly painful lessons that purged more of the dross out of me.
+It was along this Path that another archetypical teacher entered my life with a series of excruciatingly painful lessons that purged more of the [[Dross]] out of me.

 My introduction to the Martial Arts of the East led me deep into the study of Energy cultivation and transmission, and my study of Energy led to beginning to Understand the use of Energy not only to Destroy, but also to Heal and Co-Create.

 For years, as I was engaged in the weekly Practice of cultivating and transmitting Energy to Destroy, I was also laying on the table of a supremely gifted Chinese-Korean woman who had gently mastered the Art and Science of using the Energy of the Universe to Heal.

 I learned that we do not need to fear cancer.
 We do not need to fear sickness.
 We do not need to fear heart attack.
 We do not need to fear death.
-Well beyond 90% of our suffering we inflict upon our selves, and can Heal One Another of without the use of Western Medicine.
+Well beyond 90% of our suffering we inflict upon our selves, and we can Heal One Another of without the use of Western Medicine.

-90% of our Western [[Medical Industrial Complex]] is [[Waste]].
+90% of our Suffering, and the Western [[Medical Industrial Complex]], is [[Waste]].

-Unfortunately after 33 years of not understanding Energy and polluting my body, even with the reasonably healthy lifestyle I lived, it was an excruciating process to layer by layer, darkness by darkness, purge the corners of cold energy out of my body.
+Unfortunately after decades of not understanding Energy and polluting my Embodiment with the toxic food, drink and chemicals of [[The Caves]], even with the reasonably healthy lifestyle I lived, it was an excruciating process to layer by layer, dross by dross, impurity by impurity, progressively purge the dark corners of cold energy out of my body.

-After about 5 years of regular work and suffering on the table, questing and learning and writhing in pain through so many experiences, while working martially to cultivate energy, it became difficult for my healer to work on me, as the Energy my Embodiment was composed of was gradually Transformed.
+After about 5 years of regular work and suffering on the table, questing and learning and writhing in pain through so many experiences, while working martially to cultivate energy, it became more difficult for my healer to work on me, as the Energy my Embodiment was composed of was gradually Transformed.

 I wish I could tell you what I experienced, and Who I Became as a result of all this, but it is all a pathway of [[Transformational Experiences]] that cannot be Known unless the Path is walked.
+There is no Way someone could have explained the Way to me in advance.

+When one are unconscious in [[The Matrix]] of [[The Caves]], the experience of true [[Freedom]], [[Light]], [[Liberty]], and [[Love]] in an alternative [[Reality]] cannot be conceived of.
+I trust that many who are destined to hold this text will Understand, and hopefully have Progressed farther along the Way than I have.
+It will be a true joy and honor to humbly share Knowledge and learn from One Another, and to [[Help One Another]] Progress Beyond.

+### Coaching and Mentoring

+Along the [[Way]] I was blessed with some of the best coaching, mentoring, and peer support available.
+For most of the last 5 or 6 years of my life in the Old World, I had world class personal weekly coaching, was blessed to meet for a full day each month with a high performing peer group of 20 other CEOs to identify, discuss, and solve our most pressing issues, and had a variety of mentors take time to help guide my [[Path]].

+As we Venture together towards the [[New World]], let us work together to ensure that every individual is blessed with such a gift of coaching and mentorship.

 ### The Shaping of a Unique Lens